MBrouns/Zipfs-Law-and-city-development/docs/formalization.md

 		- If age > 75
 			- x% chance of dying, remove member from household
 			- if household size == 0, delete household
+		- A household's life stage is based on the age of the eldest person in that household